docker/docs/engine/userguide/networking/default_network/custom-docker0.md

 Containers which are connected to the default bridge are allocated IP addresses within this range.
 Certain default settings apply to the default bridge unless you specify otherwise.
-For instance, the default maximum transmission unit (MTU), or the largest packet length that the container will allow, defaults to 1500 bytes.
+For instance, the default maximum transmission unit (MTU), or the largest packet length that the container allows, defaults to 1500 bytes.

 You can configure the default bridge network's settings using flags to the